dvntaudio/cuckoo-tools/README.md

 Setup Cuckoo
 ============

-I tested this script on Debian 8.3.
-I used the [mini.iso](http://ftp.se.debian.org/debian/dists/jessie/main/installer-amd64/current/images/netboot/mini.iso) and the first thing to do is fix sudo.
+I use this script on Debian 8.3.
+I used the [mini.iso](http://ftp.se.debian.org/debian/dists/jessie/main/installer-amd64/current/images/netboot/mini.iso) and the first thing to do is to install sudo.

     su -
     apt-get install -y sudo